Small craft decision tool

 States That Exempt Non-Motorized Kayaks

 The majority of US states exempt non-motorized kayaks, canoes, and paddleboards from registration.
-Common exemption criteria include: the vessel is human-powered only (no motor of any kind), the vessel is under a certain length (usually 16 feet), and the vessel is used on public waterways (private waters are almost always exempt).
-Examples include Florida, California, Texas, New York, and most other states.
+Common exemption criteria include: the vessel is human-powered only, has no motor of any kind, is under a certain length, or is used only on private waters.
+In this site's current state data, 43 states list a non-motorized, kayak, canoe, paddle, or human-powered exemption.

 Motorized Kayaks: A Different Category